-Why 36% or Less for Small Loans, Lower for Larger Loans?
+Why 36% for Small Loans, Lower for Larger Loans?

-The 36% rate cap is a widely accepted measure of the top acceptable rate for a small dollar loan, and lowering rates to that level or lower the rate has been broadly supported by both lenders and the general public.9
+The 36% rate cap is a widely accepted measure of the top acceptable rate for a small dollar loan, and the rate has been broadly supported by both lenders and the general public.